Networking creates devices buzz at mobile fair

 NEXT BIG THING

-Apple Inc, meanwhile, is experimenting with the design of a smart device similar to a wristwatch made with curved glass, according to a New York Times report.
+Apple Inc (AAPL.O), meanwhile, is experimenting with the design of a smart device similar to a wristwatch made with curved glass, according to a New York Times report.

 In Barcelona, many of the wearables were designed to keep tabs on health problems.

-It will be used by a team of diabetics riding between Brussels and Barcelona next month, said trip organizer Adam Denton.
+It will be used by a team of diabetics riding between Brussels and Barcelona next month, said trip organiser Adam Denton.

-Most new smartphones and tablets unveiled at the show, however, displayed no departure from the touch-screen format popularized by Apple and Samsung Electronics Co Ltd.
+Most new smartphones and tablets unveiled at the show, however, displayed no departure from the touch-screen format popularised by Apple and Samsung Electronics Co Ltd (005930.KS).

 Olaf Swantee, chief executive of British network operator EE, said faster networks were changing how people use their devices and how manufacturers were designing kit.

-"Miniaturization was the big thing a few years ago, but now, with customers able to do more on their screens than ever before, we're seeing device manufacturers maximize screen space, not minimize it," he said at the show.
+"Miniaturisation was the big thing a few years ago, but now, with customers able to do more on their screens than ever before, we're seeing device manufacturers maximise screen space, not minimise it," he said at the show.

 (Editing by David Holmes)